cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 message.webView?.evaluateJavaScript(javaScriptCallBack, completionHandler: nil)
 ```

-The problem here is that the `JavaScriptBridgeMessageHandler` not only contains that function, it exposes a sensitive function:
+The problem here is that the `JavaScriptBridgeMessageHandler` not only contains that function, it also exposes a sensitive function:

 ```swift
 case "getSecret":